 With this new tool, you can selectively drag 3 different vertical areas of each camera: Center, Left, and Right.
-Then, MistikaVR will modify a combination of camera parameters: Yaw, Pitch, Roll, OffsetX and OffsetY to affect the selected area, while affecting the other two areas as minimum as reasonably possible.
+While doing it, MistikaVR will modify a combination of camera parameters: Yaw, Pitch, Roll, OffsetX and OffsetY to affect the selected area, while affecting the other two areas as minimum as reasonably possible.

-First, always center the crop circles for both cameras as best as you can, as these are the main source of misalignment and are always the base for good results.
+First, always center the crop circles for both cameras as best as you can, as these are the main source of misalignments and are always the base for good results.

 Enter the B&W anaglyph mode to see the vertical misalignments

 Preferably choose a frame where there is no object near the exact center.